beyondsec/URLScrapper/README.md

-A script to scrape urls in HTML website
+A script to extract urls in HTML website